-Paralympics 2016: Kenya kicks off with gold, record for GB's Sarah Storey
+Paralympics 2016: Daniel Dias wins gold

 She beat fellow Brit Crystal Lane in the C5 3,000m individual pursuit with a truly dominant display, catching and overlapping her compatriot after just 1,375m meters to retain her Paralympic title.

-The 34-year-old previously won five Paralympic swimming medals, the first coming at Barcelona 1992 when she was only 14.
+The 38-year-old previously won five Paralympic swimming medals, the first coming at Barcelona 1992 when she was only 14.

 After ruling in the water, she then switched to the bike at Beijing 2008 where she won the individual pursuit on her debut.